 One in a billion

-iCellate Medical AB offers a service to identify circulating tumor cells (CTCs) from blood samples.
-In our lab, we perform CTC analyses with our proprietary isolation system IsoPic™ and related downstream verification tests.
+iCellate Medical offers services in liquid biopsy, to detect, isolate and analyze circulating tumor cells (CTCs), circulating tumor DNA and germ-line DNA, from normal blood samples.
+In our ISO 15189 certified lab, we perform liquid biopsy analysis with our proprietary isolation system IsoPic™ (CTC) and related downstream verification tests, such as NGS sequencing.

-CTC are rare, a few cells among tens of billions of normal blood cells, and therefore very hard to find.
-IsoPic™ uses conserved biomechanical properties to capture the CTCs from the blood and does not rely on conventional biomarkers that often miss some of the unpredictably variable cancer cells. iCellate’s technique has a very high sensitivity, IsoPic™ can find a CTC cell with a probability of 9 out of 10.
+CTCs are rare, a few cells among tens of billions of normal blood cells, and therefore very difficult to find.
+IsoPic™ uses conserved biomechanical properties to capture the CTCs from the blood and does not rely on conventional biomarkers that are known to often miss some of the unpredictably variable cancer cells. iCellate’s technique has a very high sensitivity, IsoPic™ can find a CTC cell with a probability of 9 out of 10 (90%).

-With iCellate’s technique in combination with genetic sequencing we can not only detect cancer at an early stage, but also ultimately pinpoint the exact molecular defects driving each patient’s individual cancer, and follow the molecular development of the disease, almost in real time.
+With iCellate’s techniques in combination with genetic sequencing, cancer can be detected at an early stage, but also used to pinpoint the exact molecular defects driving each patient’s individual cancer, and therefore also follow the molecular development of the disease, almost in real time.

 90% Capture Rate